 This section sets style properties for the list item markers selected on the General tab.

-- Icon padding
+Icon padding (responsive)

 There's no setting to align the heading with content when there's a list item marker to the left of the heading, like this: